READING IS MAGIC

-Heading into its 7th year, Reading is Magic has had consistent and remarkable outcomes – students gained on average a grade level’s growth after the two-week summer interventions and 1 year and 6 months of growth after the 9-month after school intervention.
+Heading into its 8th year, Reading is Magic has had consistent and remarkable outcomes – students gained on average a grade level’s growth after the two-week summer interventions and 1 year and 6 months of growth after the 9-month after school intervention.

 We understand that the problem of low literacy is an adaptive problem.
 It is complex, and the systemic answers are not completely clear.
 Even if they were, no single organization has the resources or the authority to bring about the systemic changes needed to turn the curve on 3rd grade reading proficiency.

 In the spirit of modeling service and providing meaningful service opportunities for our students, Santa Fe School for the Arts & Sciences is committed to Reading is Magic and our role in advancing a collective impact solution to the problem of low literacy in our community.

-After years of coordinating and conducting Reading is Magic camps as a volunteer and employee of Santa Fe School for the Arts & Sciences, Dineen is poised to expand the success of the Reading is Magic program to reach more students.
+After years of coordinating and conducting Reading is Magic camps as a volunteer and employee of Santa Fe School for the Arts & Sciences, Dineen is expanding the success of the Reading is Magic program to reach more students.
 Our school is excited to see Reading Quest plant the seeds of Reading is Magic’s success all over Santa Fe.
 Arts & Sciences will continue to run Reading is Magic as a lab school on our campus, while Reading Quest grows and reaches more students around the city.